Twrigh18/Purchasing-Portfolio-SQL/README.md

 ## What are the Top Requestors by the Total Number of Requisitions Submitted using HAVING clause?
 <img width="580" alt="Top Number of Requestors and the number of requstions they submitted" src="https://github.com/Twrigh18/Purchasing-Portfolio-SQL/assets/97319435/ae6803d0-2fc5-48e4-94ce-c749a590bda5">

-There are 4875 Different Requesters purchasing dealt with since 2018.
+There are **4875** different Requesters purchasing dealt with since 2018.
 They represent different departments across ASU such as SDA, President’s Office, Ira Fulton, WP Carey, Mary Lou, CPMG, Materials Management and many more.
 The top one works in Materials Management.
 It is some materials management, but the rest are a variety of departments.
 Purchasing knows these names by repetition since their titles do not appear in Workday.
 We must search for their emails personally.
 It is cool to see what type of order different departments do.

 ## What is the Total Number of Requisitions per year since 2018 ?
 <img width="777" alt="Total Number of all Requisitions per year since 2018" src="https://github.com/Twrigh18/Purchasing-Portfolio-SQL/assets/97319435/e1443796-1286-4c3f-9794-863157e77981">